Mamona

 As it is evident from the poll result, there is an overwhelming preference for previous year question papers (PYQs) to prepare for JEE Mains and JEE Advanced 2026 exams.

-44% of respondents said they primarily rely on JEE previous year question papers, indicating that today’s aspirants are prioritising relevance and familiarity with exam patterns when it comes to JEE preparation.
+44% of participants said they mostly rely on JEE previous year question papers, showing that aspirants want to stay informed about the latest exam patterns when it comes to JEE preparation.
+JEE 2026 preparation

 Why JEE Main and JEE Advanced PYQs Matter?